dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 ![alt text](../assets/images/about-my-job/arrows_with_rules.jpg "arrows and rules")

-Note the roundy things on each arrow in the picture.
+Note the round-y things on each arrow in the picture.
 Those depict rules - the composition rules I was telling you about.
 The same sort of rules you will find in a mathematical textbook - the ones which allow engineers to create buildings that do not fall apart.

 The rules tell me what the arrows mean, and ultimately, what the final output can and cannot possibly be.